-1 Reported information for the period from January 1, 2022 to December 31, 2022 includes a community as covered by CLMRS if the work of identifying children, if any appropriate remediation and post-remediation follow-up occurs in the following year.
+1 Reported information for the period from January 1, 2022 to December 31, 2022 to December 31, 2022 includes a community as covered by CLMRS if the work of identifying children, if any, in or at risk of child labor has been completed by the end of the year, even if any appropriate remediation follow-up occurs in the following year.
 CLMRS data is provided by third parties.
 Includes Ghana, Cote d'Ivoire and Nigeria.

-2 Excludes closed manufacturing sites.
-3 Prioritized supplier sites are defined as Tier-1 Direct material supplier sites, and excludes suppliers that are not registered on SEDEX, have not yet received a risk score or received a risk score other than High Risk, or have not yet made audit results available to Mondelēz International.
-GOVERNANCE Overview Climate & Environmental Social Sustainability & Human Rights Sustainable Packaging Sustainable Ingredients SOCIAL SUSTAINABILITY & HUMAN RIGHTS CONT.
+3 Prioritized supplier sites are defined as Tier-1 Direct material supplier sites, and excludes suppliers that are not registered on SEDEX, have not yet received a risk score or received a risk score other than High Risk, or have not yet made audit results available to Mondelez International.

+Overview

+Climate & Environmental

+Social Sustainability & Human Rights

+Sustainable Packaging

+Sustainable Ingredients

+SOCIAL SUSTAINABILITY & HUMAN RIGHTS CONT.

 "We strive to work with suppliers and partners with comparably high standards of conduct when it comes to responsible sourcing.
 We expect them to follow our Human Rights Policy, and to communicate these expectations throughout their supply chain.
-We take a riskbased approach and pragmatic steps to rollout human rights due diligence and inform our sourcing practices from our direct suppliers to our key upstream ingredient supply chains.
+We take a risk-based approach and pragmatic steps to rollout human rights due diligence and inform our sourcing practices from our direct suppliers to our key upstream ingredient supply chains.
 We are committed to making our human rights due diligence system better every day and wherever possible strive to join forces with industry peers to accelerate progress."
-Thomas Gaengler Chief Procurement Officer Mondelēz International
+Thomas GaenglerChief Procurement Officer Mondelez International